CYGNUS-RD/mycondor/README.md

        CONTAINER ID   IMAGE                 COMMAND                  CREATED       STATUS       PORTS      NAMES d872b92ee256   dodasts/mini-htc:v0   "/bin/sh -c '/start_…"   4 hours ago   Up 4 hours   9618/tcp   mycondor-condor-1

-then follow the istraction below to [submit a job](https://github.com/CYGNUS-RD/mycondor/#submit-a-job)
+then follow the istraction below to [submit a job](https://github.com/CYGNUS-RD/mycondor/#submit-a-job) ONLY on Container (not from netebook terminal) you need to get the tocken any time you need with the command **gettoken** to the prompt

+      [root@5045c42ec547 /]# gettoken

+follow the istrctions and press enter to any question (do not enter any password)

 ### Submit a job

-ONLY on Container you need to get the tocken qith the command **gettoken** to the prompt

-      [root@5045c42ec547 /]# gettoken

-follow the istrctions and press enter to any question (do not enter any password), check if all is right e.g. monotoring the condor queue status
+check if all is right e.g. monotoring the condor queue status

       [root@5045c42ec547 /]# condor_status
       Name                    OpSys      Arch   State     Activity LoadAv Mem   ActvtyTime